Christmas Markets in Germany: 20 Best Markets to Visit

 9) Aachen

-The Christmas markets in Aachen are known for their enchanting setting near the famous cathedral and town hall.
-The markets offer traditional delicacies, including the renowned Aachen gingerbread (Printen).
+The Christmas market in Aachen is celebrated for its enchanting setting beside the famous cathedral and town hall.
+The stalls offer traditional treats, including the renowned Aachener Printen — the city’s distinctive spiced gingerbread biscuits.

 10) Düsseldorf

-At Christmas, Düsseldorf transforms into a city full of lights and joy.
-Christmas markets spread throughout the city centre, but the most famous is the market on Marktplatz with its historic atmosphere and rich programme.
+During the festive season, Düsseldorf transforms into a city of lights and joy.
+Christmas markets stretch across the entire city centre, but the most popular is the market on Marktplatz, which combines a historic atmosphere with a rich programme of events.

-A highlight is the ice rink at Königsallee, surrounded by stalls serving mulled wine and festive treats.
+A real highlight is the ice rink on Königsallee, surrounded by stalls serving mulled wine and festive treats.

 11) Erfurt

-The main Christmas market in Erfurt takes place on Domplatz, where you’ll be greeted by the imposing backdrop of the cathedral and an illuminated square.
-The market is known for its rich offering of traditional handcrafted goods, Christmas ornaments, and local specialities, such as bratwurst and gingerbread.
+Erfurt’s main Christmas market takes place on Domplatz, where visitors are greeted by the imposing backdrop of the cathedral and a beautifully lit square.
+The market is known for its wide selection of traditional handicrafts, Christmas ornaments, and local specialities such as bratwurst and gingerbread.

-One of the main attractions is the giant Christmas pyramid and a hand-carved nativity scene.
+One of the main attractions is a giant Christmas pyramid and a hand-carved nativity scene.

 Christmas markets Erfurt